Why Promotions Feel Political (And What to Do About It)

 - Your manager has to "defend" your case against other candidates

-Understanding this isn't cynical.
-It's realistic.
+Understanding this is not cynical.
+It is realistic.

 Playing the Game Without Losing Yourself

-Here's how to build visibility authentically:
+Here is how to build visibility authentically:

 Document Your Impact

-- What you accomplished
+- What you accomplished (the specific change, feature, or fix)

-- The measurable impact
+- The measurable impact (latency reduced, error rate dropped, deploy time saved)

-- Who was involved
+- Who was involved or benefited

-- What you learned
+- What you learned or what the complexity was

 Communicate Proactively

-- Send weekly updates to your manager
+- Send brief weekly updates to your manager (what shipped, what is blocked, what is coming)

 Build Relationships Beyond Your Team

-- Participate in cross-team projects
+- Participate in cross-team projects and be a reliable partner, not just an executor

-- Attend company-wide meetings and contribute thoughtfully
+- Attend company-wide meetings and contribute thoughtfully when you have something relevant to say

 Choose Projects Strategically